 Sample

-Subsequently, stratified random sampling technique was used in order to select 768 students as sample.
-Out of these ninety one (91) students’ response sheets were rejected due to incomplete information given by them.
+Subsequently, a stratified random sampling technique was used in order to select 768 students as a sample.
+Out of these ninety-one (91) students’ response sheets were rejected due to incomplete information given by them.
 Finally, 677 respondents from both streams (science & non-science) were selected as the sample of the study.
 A detailed description of the sample is presented in Figure below.